Jasper

 paint common, instantly recognizable symbols—flags, targets, numbers,

-"Breaking with the idea of the canvas as a field for abstract personal
+Breaking with the idea of the canvas as a field for abstract personal

 Johns said, took care of a great deal for me because I didn't have to

-attention on the making of the painting."
+attention on making paintings.

 On May 11 and 12, 2010, Christie's New York, will offer Jasper

-Johns’ Flag, 1960-1966, Painting from the Collection
+Johns’ Flag, 1960-1966, painting from the collection

 of Michael Crichton, and its eventual multi- million dollar auction